Bali Aga architecture

 Bali Aga architecture refers to the architecture of the Bali Aga people, the mountain people of Bali, Indonesia.
-Compared to the lowland Balinese people, the relative isolation of the Bali Aga people meant that they have been less influenced by Hindu-Buddhist traditions.
-This separate history can be seen in the vernacular architecture of the Bali Aga which shows more similarity with the Austronesian tradition shared with many Indonesian people across the archipelago.
+Compared to the lowland Balinese people, the relative isolation of the Bali Aga people means that they have been less influenced by Hindu-Buddhist traditions.
+This separate history can be seen in the vernacular architecture of the Bali Aga, which shows more similarity with the Austronesian tradition shared with many Indonesian people across the archipelago.

 Village layout

 The layout of Bali Aga villages are similarly aligned with the lowland Balinese villages.
 Villages are laid out in relation with the mountain-sea axis of kaja ("to the mountain") and kelod ("to the sea") axis, and the sun path of kangin (where the sun rises, East) and kauh (where the sun sets, West).
 House compounds are laid out in a kaja-kelod axis, facing a broad avenue.
 Each house compound (called a banjaran or pekarangan) are enclosed by an earthen wall or hedge.
 These house compounds contains houses belonging to an extended family.

 The heart of a Bali Aga village is the community longhouses called bale lantang (also bale agung ("great pavilion") or bale banjar ("village pavilion")), a sacred council house.
 These structures are raised on a brick plinth and oriented longitudinally on an uphill-downhil axis.
 Village council meeting are held in a bale lantang, which take place every new and full moon.
 Household heads come together and take their place in the bale lantang according to a strict order of precedence, which requires them to be seated in two parallel rows in order of their seniority.
 The most senior member is always on the uphill (kaja) end on the kangin (sunrise) side.

 Bali Aga villages may be found throughout the mountains around Kintamani in central Bali.
 Among the most notable Bali Aga village is Tenganan in Karangasem Regency.